 The dural chamber pump of the Red Paddle model on the right, compared with the single chamber pump common for most boards in this review on the left.

-On the other end of the spectrum was the Airis pump.
-This model was one of the slowest to inflate, and there was a fair amount of leaking air around the pump.
+The Airis pump was one of the slowest to inflate, and there was a fair amount of leaking air around the pump.
 Also, several testers complained that the pump felt cheap.
 The NRS Mayra's pump also stood out in this review.
 This board had the only inflation nozzle that was not the standard design, which meant that if you are using one pump to inflate multiple models, this board must be kept in mind.
 Each inflatable SUP tested takes around five to seven minutes to inflate, with the bigger volume boards like the Tower Adventure and Airis HardTop taking a little longer.
 Boards with inflation nozzles in the back can be rolled up without removing the fins.

 The universal nozzle that is common to most pumps is shown on the left, compared with the non-universal nozzle of the NRS model